tomzx/blog.tomrochette.com-content/machine-learning/daily-log/2017-01-20/article.md

 NB: 0.165576 (0.005248)
 SVM: No result (did not complete)

-I was glad to see that decision tree classifiers was able to get 79%, compared to the ~40% I could get at best with my dense NN.
+I was glad to see that the decision tree classifier was able to get 79%, compared to the ~40% I could get at best with my dense NN.

 # See also